South Carolina State Hospital: History

 The South Carolina Lunatic Asylum was authorized by state legislation in 1821, and was the second such state hospital (after Virginia's) to be authorized.
 Its original building, designed by Robert Mills and featuring the latest innovations in fire resistance and patient security, was built between 1822 and 1827.
 The hospital was at first only open to paying patients, with indigent patient costs billed to the government of the region from which they came.
 Admission was for the most part limited to whites, although some African-Americans (including slaves) were admitted before 1848, when their admission was formally authorized.

+The Hospital served briefly as a prisoner of war camp in 1865, absorbing the prisoners of former Camp Sorghum.
+Among those imprisoned there was S. H. M. Byers, who hid in the Hospital's attic when it was evacuated as the Capture of Columbia drew near.

 The hospital's facilities were enlarged, in part by expansion of the Mills building, and in part by the construction of new buildings on the campus.
 In 1892, the hospital opened a nursing school (which closed in 1950), and in 1896 it changed its name to the South Carolina State Hospital for the Insane.
 Its campus at capacity in 1910 (and like many such facilities nationwide, underfunded, understaffed, and its patients not well cared-for), a second campus was opened for African-Americans north of Columbia.
 Known first as the Palmetto State Hospital then later named Crafts-Farrow Hospital, its campus served for many years as a geriatric care facility, and now houses multiple divisions of the Department of Mental Health, including Public Safety, Training and Research, Information Technology, Food Services, Print Shop, etc.

 Ongoing issues with staffing, funding, and patient conditions persisted in the 20th century, and the state began transitioning mental health care into community settings in 1920.
 Legal action surrounding patient care and funding in its hospital facilities in the 1980s resulted in a more focused effort to reduce the hospital population.
 In 1996, the two campuses were consolidated, with 410 beds.
 Buildings no longer used for patient care, for a time housed offices of the state Department of Mental Health.
 The historic Mills building housed the Department of Health & Environmental Control.

 While the Department of Health and Environmental Control still occupies the Mills-Jarrett complex, the remainder of the campus has been sold to a private developer.
 The Department of Mental Health ended its use of the site in December 2015, when the William S. Hall Children's institute relocated to another campus.
 On September 12, 2020, a fire destroyed a portion of the central Babcock Building.
 However, developers have moved forward with renovation to apartments.